Many of us are now forced to work from home and often away from ergonomically designed offices and workstations.

 Now, more than ever, we need to be aware of our postures when spending lengthy periods in front of the computer so that neck and back problems and other health issues do not arise.

-1. Find the best location for working
+1. Find the best location for your computer set-up

 - Try to set up the computer in an environment similar to your normal workstation or school setting.